Tackling Today’s Topics

-One of the most rewarding things I’ve found about living in the Netherlands is being able to check out Dutch Design Week aka “the largest annual design event in Northern Europe” which happens each year around October in Eindhoven.
-Since moving here in 2016 I’ve visited it each year; each time discovering multiple exciting projects, my highlight most times being the Design Academy Eindhoven (DAE) student graduation show.
+One of the most rewarding things I’ve found about living in the Netherlands is being able to check out Dutch Design Week, aka “the largest annual design event in Northern Europe”, which happens each year around October in Eindhoven.
+Since moving here in 2016, I’ve visited it each year, discovering multiple exciting projects, my highlight most times being the Design Academy Eindhoven (DAE) student graduation show.

-Of course, the 2020 edition of the Design Week didn’t take place physically because of the pandemic but like most events this year, it moved online.
-This meant that the DAE show moved online which was a shame as one of the best parts of the show was physically seeing these design projects in either the Academy building (De Witte Dame – a beautiful 1928 former Philips building) or the (slightly) newer 1929 Campina Melkfabriek.
+Of course, the 2020 edition of the Design Week didn’t take place physically because of the pandemic, but like most events this year, it moved online.
+This meant that the DAE show moved online, which was a shame.
+One of the best parts of the show was physically seeing these design projects in either the Academy building (De Witte Dame — a beautiful 1928 former Philips building) or the (slightly) newer 1929 Campina Melkfabriek.

 After visiting the 2018 show, I made this statement, which I still think rings true and is key to why the DAE show hits a chord with me:

 “…I have begun to notice a real divide between the student work and professional work on show in that I find the student work (not just the Design Academy but other Dutch, European and international schools*) far more interesting, inspiring and innovative than ‘established’ professional’s work.
-This is not to say that the professional’s work is not interesting, but there is a sense of students having a totally different creative mindset.
-A mindset to create concepts and realise projects which are current, relevant and topical whether pleasant or not.
-Through design they are able to make a statement, express their feelings and highlight to us today’s climate; be it social, environmental, political, cultural, economical, anthropological or whatever…”
+This is not to say that the professional’s work is not interesting, but students have a totally different creative mindset.
+A mindset to create concepts and realise current, relevant and topical projects, whether pleasant or not.
+Through design, they are able to make a statement, express their feelings and highlight to us today’s climate, be it social, environmental, political, cultural, economical, anthropological or whatever…”

-If I’m being honest, the DAE graduation show online didn’t appeal to me; much like the majority of online shows they don’t feel the same and the connection isn’t there so much when it experienced on a screen–this is probably something related to the way we consume information online and has nothing to do with the actual level of the work.
+If I’m being honest, the DAE graduation show online didn’t appeal to me; much like the majority of online exhibitions, they don’t feel the same, and the connection isn’t there so much when it experienced on a screen–this is probably something related to the way we consume information online and has nothing to do with the actual level of the work.

-But, over the Christmas break I picked up the graduation show project catalogue book (something I’ve also made an effort to do each year before), in itself a beautiful design piece but which shows each project in a somewhat physical and tangible format — the printed page.
-Through this catalogue book I was connected to the show and therefore felt inspired to share some of my favourite projects and to explore this idea of: “a mindset to create concepts and realise projects which are current, relevant and topical whether pleasant or not.”
+But, over the Christmas break, I picked up the graduation show project catalogue book (something I’ve also made an effort to do each year before), in itself a beautiful design piece but which shows each project in a somewhat physical and tangible format — the printed page.
+Through this catalogue book, I was connected to the show and therefore felt inspired to share some of my favourite projects and explore this idea of “a mindset to create concepts and realise projects that are current, relevant and topical whether pleasant or not.”

 Please note, all images and texts are credited and linked to the respective owners, wherever possible.

-One of the most important topics that designers (and everyone else really) can address today is climate change; which is, of course, a huge topic and many things fall under this.
-One of which is reducing the usage of non-renewable materials by either recycling or reusing existing materials.
+One of the most critical topics that designers (and everyone else really) can address today is climate change, which is, of course, a vast topic, and many things fall under this.
+One of which is reducing the usage of non-renewable materials by either recycling or re-using existing materials.
 This project by Emy Bensdorp aims to re-use an existing material, a material deemed to be a dangerous chemical: PFAS (perfluoroalkyl and polyfluoroalkyl substances).

 “PFAS is a group of so-called ‘forever chemicals’ widely used since the 1950s.
-After years of extensive use and industrial activity, the chemicals are now found all around the world in soil*, water, wildlife and even people.
+After years of extensive use and industrial activity, the chemicals are now found worldwide in soil*, water, wildlife and even people.
 PFAS consists of a very strong chemical bond (C-F), making them resistant to natural degradation while threatening human health and the environment.”

 *90% of Dutch soil contain PFAS.

-Her project, Packing up PFAS, aims to use these chemicals as a tool to create new building materials, by using a thermal treatment and heating PFAS contaminated soil to 900–12000 degrees, PFAS are destroyed and the resulting material is a ceramic material which has been fashioned into a brick but can also become a tile.
-Both of which are suitable for construction and are more sustainable than traditional bricks while also removing dangerous chemicals from the environment.
+Her project, Packing up PFAS, aims to use these chemicals as a tool to create new building materials.
+By using a thermal treatment and heating PFAS contaminated soil to 900–12000 degrees, PFAS is destroyed.
+The resulting material is a ceramic material that has been fashioned into a brick but can also become a tile.
+Both are suitable for construction and are more sustainable than traditional bricks while also removing dangerous chemicals from the environment.

-Something that has always been important, but no doubt grown in importance since the pandemic is the desire and/or need for connection.
-Since we cannot see our family and friends like normal we’ve all been finding new ways to connect; doing quizzes, dinner dates and playing games on Zoom and Facetime.
-In reality though, these things don’t replace the tangible human interaction and reaction of someone else.
+Something that has always been important but undoubtedly grown in importance since the pandemic is the desire and/or need for connection.
+Since we cannot see our family and friends like usual, we’ve all been finding new ways to connect; doing quizzes, dinner dates and playing games on Zoom and Facetime.
+In reality, though, these things don’t replace someone else’s tangible human interaction and reaction.
 However, we can have a form of interaction with non-human-but-acting-like-human devices like Alexa, Siri and Google.
 Can ‘talking’ and interacting with these ‘people’ give the same satisfaction as a real person?